ckumpe/volatile/README.md

 Surprising details about Java's volatile
 ========

-Here you can find the code for my talks about the `volatile` keyword in Java.
+Here you can find the code for my talks and articles about the `volatile` keyword in Java.

-If you're looking for the corresponding article in the *Java aktuell* magazin you can find the PDF on [my website](http://kumpe.de/christian).